 The advice given in the research and available guidance is often vague and is not testable.
 So, even if developers read the research they would not know exactly what to do or when they have reached an acceptable level of accessibility.

-Some of the issues facing people using web technology is not simply about coding practices or code, but can include wider contexts, such as security concerns and personalization.
+Some of the issues facing people using web technology are not simply about coding practices or code, but can include wider contexts, such as security concerns and personalization.

-Another major challenge is capturing difficulties that many cognitive disabilities are undeclared.
-Often people with cognitive disabilities are embarrassed of their disabilities and are less likely to request accommodation.
+Another major challenge is capturing difficulties related to cognitive disabilities that may be undeclared.
+People with cognitive disabilities may be embarrassed about their disabilities and may be less likely to request accommodations.
 They may be afraid of discrimination, especially in the work place.
 Others are not aware of their disability or of the impact it has on their functioning.

 Attitudes and misinformation can also become a barrier to inclusion for people with cognitive disabilities.
 For example, developers that may feel people with cognitive disabilities are not in their “target audience” and so have no interest in their inclusion.
 Also, studies of usability often over-sample college students.
-Thus the results work less well for groups who are not well represented among sub-groups of college students (such the aging population).
+This can mean that the results work less well for those inadequately represented among sub-groups of college students (such the aging population).

 Accessibility has typically been based upon the assumption that any website can be designed to be usable by people with disabilities.
-However, when making a website usable for people with cognitive disabilities, the content itself may need to be changed (e.g., simplified), or support adaptability (e.g., multi-modal delivery).
+However, when making a website usable for people with cognitive disabilities, the content itself may need to be changed (e.g. simplified), or support adaptability (e.g. multi-modal delivery).

 Addressing these issues requires us to make a broader view of solutions for accessibility, such as a content focused approach and to explore personalization solutions that incorporate inclusive design.
 To address these issues we have adopted the following strategies:

 Select a phased approach.
 In our first phase we looked at eight different disabilities or categories that cut across types of cognitive impairment in terms of severity and brain function.
 Although some user needs might not have been identified in this phase, this approach made the work involved practical and it is likely that most key needs will have been identified.
-Other cognitive disabilities and emotional disabilities may be included in a phase 2 and the current user groups may be re-examined.
+Other cognitive disabilities and emotional disabilities may be included in phase 2 and the current user groups may be re-examined.

 Compile user research and literature reviews on the selected disability groups.
 These literature reviews mean that key findings are in the public domain and are easily available.